Use Cases

 UPTR establishes a Lifecycle-driven operational model that enables controlled AI/ML operations across industrial edge infrastructures.
 Systems are provisioned from standardized and version-controlled baselines, continuously aligned to a defined desired state and centrally orchestrated throughout the complete IT/OT Lifecycle.

-Kubernetes orchestrates AI/ML workloads, inference services and distributed applications, while UPTR controls the underlying infrastructure Lifecycle - including GPU and edge provisioning, operating system and driver consistency, AI platform baselines, updates, rollback strategies and operational governance.
+Kubernetes orchestrates AI/ML workloads, inference services and distributed applications, while UPTR controls the underlying infrastructure Lifecycle - including <a GPU and edge provisioning, operating system and driver consistency, AI platform baselines, updates, rollback strategies and operational governance.

 This transforms AI infrastructure operations from isolated deployment projects into a predictable, scalable and state-driven operating model.
 AI workloads can be deployed, updated and scaled consistently across distributed industrial environments without introducing operational drift or uncontrolled risk.